GlacioHack/xdem/doc/source/profiling.md

 ## Configuration and parameters

 xDEM's profiling configuration works just like a pipeline step.
-It need to be initialised with two parameters like this:
+It is executed only if at least one of this two parameters is set to True :

 | Name              | Description                       | Type | Default value | Required |
 |-------------------|-----------------------------------| ------- | ------- | ------- |